quantbelt/jupyter-quant/README.md

 # Jupyter Quant

 A dockerized Jupyter quant research environment.
-It can be used as a pypi package too.

 ## Highlights

+- It can be used as a docker image or pypi package.
 - Includes tools for quant analysis, statsmodels, pymc, arch, py_vollib, zipline-reloaded, PyPortfolioOpt, etc.
 - The usual suspects are included, numpy, pandas, sci-py, scikit-learn,